 There are better choices than wall-to-wall carpeting for the basement, as it needs renovation, even if one area is damaged by water.

-If you lay down the carpet in pieces, breaking it up into different rooms or areas, you’ll only need to replace the sections that sustain damage.
+If you lay down the carpet in pieces, breaking it into different rooms or areas, you’ll only need to replace the sections that sustain damage.
 The ideal option, in this case, is carpet tiles, which can change out individually and quickly at home.

 5. Carpet Padding